 Walmart’s Spark Good Local Grants aim to address the unique needs of the communities where Walmart operates in the United States.
 Grants are provided to organizations that operate locally and directly benefit the service area of local facilities in U.S. communities where Walmart stores, Sam’s Clubs, and distribution centers are located.
 Grants support a variety of organizations, such as animal shelters, elder services, and community clean-up projects.
 Eligible applicants include 501(c)(3) nonprofit organizations; state or local government entities, including law enforcement or fire departments; K-12 public or nonprofit private schools, charter schools, and higher education institutions; and churches or other faith-based organizations with a proposed project that benefits the community at large, such as food pantries, soup kitchens, and clothing closets.
-Applications are accepted quarterly during the following periods: August 1 to October 15, and November 1 to December 31, 2024.
+Applications are accepted quarterly during the following period: November 1 to December 31, 2024.
 Learn more.

 The Mary Reynolds Babcock Foundation partners with organizations and networks working to alleviate poverty and increase social and economic justice in 11 Southern states.
 The Foundation seeks the most promising opportunities to support power building work to advance racial equity and social and economic justice, and provides support along three primary pathways: democracy and civic engagement, supportive policies and institutions, and economic opportunity.
 Organizations may use funds for general operating support, project support, “glue” support for networks of grassroots and partner organizations, and organizational development.
 Application deadline: None for organizational summaries.
 Learn more.